3 Days in Boston Itinerary: How to Make the Most of 72 Hours

 Day 1: Explore the West End

-Planning a trip to Boston?
+Planning a 72 hours in Boston trip?
 Spend your first day in Boston exploring the vast amount of attractions the West End of the city has to offer.

 Furthermore, guests can enjoy several interactive animal encounters that involve such activities as feeding the animals and going behind the scenes.

-Additionally, the aquarium features an impressive IMAX theater as well as an opportunity to go whale watching with Boston Harbor Cruises.
+Additionally, the New England Aquarium features an impressive IMAX theater as well as an opportunity to go whale watching with Boston Harbor Cruises.

-Fun fact: The USS Constitution is the oldest ship in the world still afloat.
+USS Constitution: Fun fact – The USS Constitution is the oldest ship in the world still afloat.
 Better yet, the public is welcome to visit this historic ship, which is permanently locked in the Charleston Navy Yard.
 Explore what life at sea was like over 200 years ago with a free tour.
 Note that museum tours are available daily from 9 am – 6 pm, and ship tours are available Tuesday to Sunday 10 am – 6 pm.

-This 2.5-mile trail features sixteen historic sites from the Boston Common to Paul Revere’s house in the North End.
+The 2.5-mile Freedom Trail features sixteen historic sites from the Boston Common to Paul Revere’s house in the North End.
 Of course, you don’t need a tour to follow the markers, although tours are available during business hours.

-The oldest public garden in the U.S., the Boston Public Gardens was established in 1837 and presents many lovely meandering walkways, species of flowers and plants, and bird species that populate the area.
-Guests can ride the Swan Boats, picnic, play sports, and much more.
+Boston Garden: The oldest public garden in the U.S., the Boston Public Gardens was established in 1837 and presents many lovely meandering walkways, species of flowers and plants, and bird species that populate the area.
+Guests can ride the Swan Boats, picnic, play sports, and much more at the Boston Public Gardens.

 Pro Tip: Take your trip further and explore the picturesque neighborhood in Beacon Hill, just a few minutes away from Boston Common.